 The Afghan Bands

-I am currently researching a book about applying the Möbius Strip to magic.
-The trick is commonly known as the Afghan Bands.
-This name stems from a time when Afghanistan was associated with magic and mysticism, instead of with war and terrorism.
+Magicians know this trick as the Afghan Bands.
+This name stems from a time when the Western world associated Afghanistan with magic and mysticism, instead of with war and terrorism.

 Afghan Bands and Möbius Strip Videos